Travel.State.Gov > International Travel > Learn About Your Destination > Thailand International Travel Information

 We strongly recommend you carry a copy of your U.S. passport identification page and current Thai visa to help avoid detention by the Thai immigration police.

 Thailand’s entry/exit information is subject to change without notice.
 For the most current information, please see the list of Thai embassies and consulates worldwide and The Royal Thai Police Immigration Bureau.

 You can find detailed information on vaccinations and other health precautions on the CDC website.

-HIV/AIDS restrictions.
-Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Thailand.
+HIV/AIDS Restrictions: Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Thailand.
 However, these restrictions are generally not enforced.
-Please verify with the Royal Thai Embassy before you travel.
+Please verify this information with the Royal Thai Embassy before you travel.

 Periodic acts of violence in Thailand remain a concern.
-Several small-scale bombings occurred near some tourist locations in the Southern provinces in August 2016.
+In August 2019, several small explosions and related arson events occurred in various locations throughout Bangkok resulting in no deaths but some injuries and minor property damage.
+Several small-scale bombings occurred near some tourist locations in the far Southern provinces in August 2016 and December 2018.
 In August 2015, an explosion near the Erawan Shrine in downtown Bangkok killed at least 20 people and injured more than 100.
-The State Department assesses that there is a continued risk of terrorism in Southeast Asia, including in Thailand.
+The U.S. Department of State assesses there is a continued risk of terrorism in Southeast Asia, including in Thailand.